citiususc/Linguakit/README.md

 git clone https://github.com/gamallo/CitiusLinguakit.git
 sh install-linguakit.sh
 ```
-Pay attention: do not install the package in a directory whose name contain blank spaces!
+Pay attention: do not install the package in a directory whose name contains blank spaces!

 ## How to use
  linguakit <lang> <module> <file> [options]